c-cpp-a/My-Map/README-EN.md

 2. Fixed the issue of read-only corruption in `MapReader`.

-3. Add a command line parameter that allows you to modify the title by specifying '-title=' on the command line (provided an archive file is passed in first), such as `main.exe data.mymap -title=FirstMap`.
-When displaying the title, your title will be attached, in the form of `我的地图(My-Map)FirstMap'.
+3. Add a command line parameter that allows you to modify the title by specifying `-title=` on the command line (provided an archive file is passed in first), such as `main.exe data.mymap -title=FirstMap`.
+When displaying the title, your title will be attached, in the form of `我的地图(My-Map)FirstMap`.
 Please note that the title cannot have spaces.
 (Not actually installed)

 #### V2.4.0

-1. A new folder 'example' has been added, where you can view examples of the 'mymap' file.
-We strongly recommend trying to pass the 'maze. mymap' level.
+1. A new folder `example` has been added, where you can view examples of the `mymap` file.
+We strongly recommend trying to pass the `maze. mymap` level.
 This file utilizes some bugs, but I will make it a setting in future technical adjustments.
 You can wait for it!

-2. 'init. h' has been deprecated and its functionality has been decomposed into 'Screen. h' and 'help'_ func.h`。 If there are no issues in the future, I will remove them.
+2. `init. h` has been deprecated and its functionality has been decomposed into `Screen. h` and `help_func.h`。 If there are no issues in the future, I will remove them.

 ### V2.3